iangreenleaf/blog_house/_drafts/the-attic-floor.md

 One of the colors was "Toasted Cinnamon", which went nicely with our planned paint colors and the attic in general.
 Costco doesn't have samples but does have a generous return policy, so I bought a single box of planks to bring home, we confirmed we liked the look, and then we waited for it to go on sale.
 Then I drove to Costco and bought a trunk's worth of boxes.
-The Costco cashiers, bless their hearts, don't even bat an eye when you roll up to checkout with a dolly of flooring almost too heavy to push and also a bag of pita chips.
+The Costco cashiers, bless their hearts, don't even bat an eye when you roll up to checkout with a dolly of flooring almost too heavy to push and also 5 pounds of garlic.

-TODO pic
+{% single_image path: assets/images/the-attic/before-main.jpg alt: "Costco dolly loaded with flooring boxes plus milk and a bag of garlic", caption: "This is how much laminate flooring it takes to cover one attic.
+Also their spinach artichoke dip is really good." %}

 In the end we got it for the ridiculously low price of TODO per square foot.
 My only complaint with this line is that they gouge you on the accessories.